azat-co/fullstack-javascript/chapter1/chapter1.md

 2.  *Abstracted native*: Native apps built with JavaScript with, [React Native](https://facebook.github.io/react-native) (<https://facebook.github.io/react-native>), NativeScript, [Appcelerator](https://www.appcelerator.com) (<https://www.appcelerator.com>), [Xamarin](https://xamarin.com), (<https://xamarin.com>), [Smartface](https://www.smartface.io) (<https://www.smartface.io>), or similar tools, and then compiled into native Objective-C or Java.
 3.  *Responsive*: Mobile websites tailored for smaller screens with responsive design, CSS frameworks like [Bootstrap](https://getbootstrap.com) (<https://twitter.github.io/bootstrap>) or [Foundation](https://foundation.zurb.com) (<https://foundation.zurb.com>), regular CSS, or different templates.
 You might use some JavaScript frameworks for the development like Backbone.js, Angular.js, Ember.js, or React.js.
 4.  *Hybrid*: HTML5 apps which consist of HTML, CSS, and JavaScript, and are usually built with frameworks like [Sencha Touch](https://www.sencha.com/products/touch) (<https://www.sencha.com/products/touch>), [Trigger.io](https://trigger.io) (<https://trigger.io>), or [Ionic](https://ionicframework.com) (<https://ionicframework.com>) and then wrapped into a native app with [PhoneGap](https://phonegap.com) (<https://phonegap.com>).
-As in the third approach, you probably will want to use a JavaScript framework for the development such as Backbone.js, Angular.js, Ember.js or React.js.
+As in the third approach, you probably will want to use a JavaScript framework for the development such as Backbone.js, Angular.js, Ember.js, or React.js.

-My personal favorites are the second and fourth approaches which are abstracted and hybrid ones.
+My personal favorites are the second and fourth approaches, which are abstracted and hybrid ones.
 The second approach doesn't require a different code base.
 A minimal viable product (MVP) can be built across multiple platforms by sharing a lot of the code.
 I recommend React Native.
-Check out [my book](https://amzn.to/2H2Rhbk) and [course](https://node.university/p/react-native-quickly) React Native Quickly to get started with mobile development using the abstracted approach.
+Check out [my book](https://amzn.to/2H2Rhbk) and [course](https://node.university/p/react-native-quickly) *React Native Quickly* (https://node.university/p/react-native-quickly) to get started with mobile development using the abstracted approach.

 The fourth approach is more powerful and provides more scalable (in a development sense) UIs.
 This is better suited for complex apps.
 Code reuse between cross-platform mobile and web is easy because most of the times you're writing in JavaScript.

 <span id="hypertext-markup-language" class="anchor"><span id="HTML" class="anchor"></span></span>HyperText Markup Language
 --------------------------------------------------------------------------------------------------------------------------

 HTML is not a real programming language in itself.
 It is a set of markup tags that describe the content and present it in a structured and formatted way.
-We can not code too much logic into HTML.
+We cannot code much logic into HTML.
 There are no variables or loops.
 HTML is the language of the web because it is ubiquitous and used by all clients (browsers) to interpret the data to users.

 HTML tags consist of a tag name inside of the angle brackets (`<>`).
-In most cases, tags surround the content, with the end tag having forward slash before the tag name.
+In most cases, tags surround the content, with the end tag having a forward slash before the tag name.
 Tags create hierarchy of content.
-Each tag has a meaning, purpose and a default display representation in a browser.
-For example, there are tags for headings, paragraphs, bullet points, images, links, and many more.
+Each tag has a meaning, purpose, and a default display representation in a browser.
+For example, there are tags for headings, paragraphs, bullet points, images, links, and many more items.
 In this example, each line is an HTML element:

 ```html